 - 9 Conclusion

-Mesmerized by the images I’d seen of Uzbekistan’s ancient Silk Road cities, their breathtaking Islamic architectural sites, and their labyrinth-like network of old town streets, Uzbekistan had been at the top of my travel bucket list for a very long time.
+Uzbekistan had been at the top of my travel bucket list for a very long time.
+I was mesmerised by the images I’d seen of Uzbekistan’s ancient Silk Road cities, their breathtaking Islamic architectural sites, and their labyrinth-like network of old town streets.

 Solo Female Travel in Uzbekistan: